Mihailo Obrenović, Prince of Serbia: Second reign and assassination

+In the meantime, before the affair with his cousin Katarina, Mihailo had been seeking to arrange a marriage that would be both politically advantageous and ensure the continuation of his line.
+As early as 1864, he dispatched envoys to explore the possibility of marrying Princess Jelena Karađorđević (1846–1867), the youngest daughter of the deposed Alexander Karađorđević, former Prince of Serbia.
+However, her mother, Princess Persida, categorically rejected the proposal.
+Mihailo renewed his efforts in 1866, but the outcome was the same.

+Also, in the early months of 1867, Alexander Semenovich Ionin (1836-1900), the Russian consul in Dubrovnik, reported to the Ministry of Foreign Affairs of the Russian Empire, that Mihailo Obrenović, who was "persistently intent on replacing his wife Princess Julia", had, through the mediation of his aide-de-camp, Colonel Ljubomir Ivanović (1836-1879), pledged himself in marriage to the widowed Princess Darinka of Montenegro.
+The envisioned union, however, was not merely personal; its deeper intention and purpose was the political consolidation of Serbia and Montenegro under a single sovereign authority.

 While Prince Mihailo Obrenović was gradually introducing absolutism, a conspiracy was formed against him.
 The main organizers and perpetrators were the brothers Radovanović, who wanted to avenge their brother, Ljubomir Radovanović, who was in prison.
 Kosta Radovanović, the main perpetrator, was a wealthy and respected merchant.
 His brother, Pavle Radovanović, was with him during the assassination, and the third of the brothers, Đorđe Radovanović, was also involved.
+Prince Mihailo Obrenović was also member of the masonic lodge.

 On 10 June 1868 Mihailo was travelling with Katarina and Princess Anka in a carriage through the park of Košutnjak near his country residence on the outskirts of Belgrade.

 In the park appeared Pavle and Kosta Radovanović in formal black suits, and pointing a loaded gun at the Prince, Kosta approached the carriage.
 Prince Mihailo Obrenović recognized him, because of a dispute over his brother Ljubomir.
 The last words of the prince, which Kosta himself admitted when on trial, were: "Well, it's true."
 Mihailo and Anka were shot dead, and Katarina wounded.
 Further details of the plot behind the assassination have never been clarified; the sympathizers and cousins of the Karađorđević dynasty were suspected of being behind the crime, but this has not been proven.
+The National Assembly declared the House of Karađorđević perpetually excluded from ruling and proclaimed Prince Michael's fourteen year old cousin Milan as the legitimate heir to the Serbian throne.

-Anka's granddaughter Natalija Konstantinović was married in 1902 to the Montenegrin Prince Mirko Petrović-Njegoš (1879–1918), whose sister Zorka had married King Petar Karađorđević I in 1883.
+Anka's granddaughter Natalija Konstantinović was married in 1902 to the Montenegrin Prince Mirko Petrović-Njegoš (1879–1918), whose sister Zorka had previously married Prince Petar Karađorđević in 1883, who later became King of Serbia.
+Natalija's granddaughter is Carlyne Cerf de Dudzeele, a French stylist.